 Talk to someone

 A school counselor is trained to handle this kind of conversation.
-They’re not going to announce it to your class.
-They hear personal stuff every day.
+They are not going to announce it to your class.
+They hear personal things every day.

-A therapist who works with adolescents can help enormously, especially one familiar with compulsive behaviors.
+A therapist who works with adolescents can help, especially one familiar with compulsive behaviors.
 If your family has insurance, you may be able to see one.
 You can also check for free or low-cost options in your area.
+Not sure how to start that conversation?
+Read how to talk to a therapist about porn.

 A trusted adult (an older sibling, a coach, a family friend, a relative you're close to) can provide support even if they're not a professional.
 Sometimes just having one person who knows makes the weight bearable.